Donegal Bluestack Way – 9 Days

 Distance: 26 km, Ascent: 1100 m, Approximate walking time: 8-9 hours

 (You have the option to shorten this walk to 20 Km if you wish)

 - Day 7 / Rest Day

-- There are 80 archaeological sites to explore in Glencolmcille dating back as far as 5,000 BC.
-Fresh and saltwater fishing are widely available as this area relies on fishing for a large part of its livelihood.
-These wild and remote stretches of coastline with its cliffs and headlands offer unrivalled chances for dolphin and bird watching.
+There are 80 archaeological sites to explore in Glencolmcille dating back as far as 5,000 BC.
+Also, the wild and remote stretches of coastline in this area, with its cliffs and headlands offer unrivalled opportunities for dolphin and bird watching.

 - Day 8 / Glencolmcille to Kilcar

 From Glencolmcille, the trail brings you between the hills of Contycro and Screggacula, passing Lough Unshagh and Lough Unna and into the small village of Carrick.

 Carrick is situated in the Gaeltacht area of South West Donegal, an area renowned for river fishing, sea angling and is rich in folklore and archaeology.
 It has a long tradition of hand-woven tweed and knitwear and many festivals are held here throughout the year.

 From Carrick, the trail takes you south-east to the village of Kilcar, a quiet village that is also part of the Gaeltacht.
 While you are in Kilcar, you will have a chance to visit one of Donegal’s finest hand-weaving and clothing manufacturing company, a unique skill that has been handed down in the area from generation to generation.

 Distance: 17.5 km, Ascent: 680 m, Approximate walking time: 5 to 6 hours